Bright Stars FC

-Bright Stars FC, also Bright Stars, is a Ugandan football club based in Matugga, Uganda.
+Bright Stars Football Club, also Soltilo Bright Stars, is a professional football club.
 They play in the top division of Ugandan football, the Ugandan Super League.

 In September 2017, it was announced that Japan International Keisuke Honda, through his management company called Honda Estilo, bought a controlling interest in the club.
+Their motto is "Always Innovating, Never Imitating."

 History

-Bright Stars were founded in 1997.
-They were promoted to the Uganda Super League after winning the FUFA Big League in 2012-13.
+Bright Stars was founded in 1997.
+They were promoted to the Uganda Super League after winning the FUFA Big League in 2012–13.
 John Kayanja was the coach who led the Stars to the Super League.

-For their inaugural top flight season in 2013-14 Bright Stars turned to Livingstone Mbabazi to coach the team.
+For their inaugural top flight season in 2013–14, Bright Stars turned to Livingstone Mbabazi to coach the team.
 Bright Stars flirted with relegation but finished in 12th place, two spots above the drop.

 Bright Stars made the 2019 Uganda Cup final, their first ever finals appearance, but were defeated 5–4 on penalties by Proline FC after the game finished at a 1–1 draw.
+In 2024, the club roped in first ever Indian footballer in the country, Aaryan Badoni.